• 01616 966 229

 Healthwatch releases report of findings following two year analysis of home care services in England

 It is a criminal offence to carry out a regulated activity without being registered with the CQC under Section 10(1) of the Health and Social Care Act 2008.
-This offence can be dealt with by the Magistrates or Crown Court and if found guilty, the court can impose an unlimited fine and/or a sentence of up to 12 months imprisonment.
+This offence is usually dealt with by the Magistrates Court and if found guilty, the court can impose an unlimited fine and/or a sentence of up to 12 months imprisonment.

-Whilst the defendant in this case did not receive a term of imprisonment, this is still within the court’s sentencing powers and is a realistic possibility for anyone who knowingly continues to carry out regulated activities, such as personal care, without registration over a prolonged period of time with no regard to the requirement to register with the CQC.
+Whilst the director in the above case did not receive a term of imprisonment, this is still within the Court’s sentencing powers and is a realistic possibility for anyone who knowingly continues to carry out regulated activities without registration over a prolonged period of time with no regard to the requirement to register with the CQC.

 If you require specialist advice about the scope of your CQC registration, or you are facing a criminal investigation or prosecution by the CQC, we have a team of experienced CQC solicitors who would be happy to assist you.
 Call our specialist CQC solicitors now on 0161 696 6250.